dvidelabs/flatcc/README.md

 FlatBuffers use 32-bit `uoffset_t` and 16-bit `voffset_t`. `soffset_t`
 always has the same size as `uoffset_t`.
 These types can be changed by preprocessor defines without regenerating code.
-However, it is important that `libflatccbuilder.a` is compiled with the same types as defined in `flatcc_types.h`.
+However, it is important that `libflatccrt.a` is compiled with the same types as defined in `flatcc_types.h`.

 `uoffset_t` currently always point forward like `flatc`.
 In retrospect